ColinH/Filez/README.md

  * Matching file size and relative paths within source_dir and an old_backup.

 All available options are shown when invoked without command line arguments.

+At least one of the search strategies for hard linking has to be enabled.

 The backup directories must all be on the same filesystem, and the source directory must be on a different one.